How to Buy a House

 Shop around for a lender

 Getting pre-approved by one lender doesn’t mean you have to get your mortgage application from them.
 It’s always better to shop around to find the best mortgage lender.
-Borrowers who obtain one additional quote saved an average of $1,500 over the life of the loan, according to Freddie Mac.
-Those who obtain five additional quotes save $3,000.
+Borrowers who obtain at least one additional quote save an average of between $600 and $1,200 over the life of the loan, according to Freddie Mac.

 You can also do your shopping when you’re applying for a pre-approval letter.
 Settling on a lender early allows you time to gather all the required documents to complete the application and lock in a rate early.